Souradip-sopho/Verilog/README.md

-# Verilog Digital Design
+# Digital Design using Verilog
-This is digital design project written in Verilog.Thus is a part of the academic curriculum.
+This is digital design project written in Verilog.This is an academic project of the Digital Circuits and Micrprocessor(EE201) course.